 So which social engineering variables make for the best candidates?

 The easiest to effect is the amount of personal information available online.
 Most of the other factors cannot be easily altered in any meaningful way (with the exception of tech savviness, although compliance with security training initiatives can be an issue).

 You will not be able to get your executives to stop using IT systems or otherwise curtail the access that they need to do their jobs.
 You will also not be able to obscure information about the company that might be used in an attack.

 However, you can often prevent third-party people-search sites from offering rich profiles of your executives’ personal data drawn from public records and marketing databases.
 You can also audit your executives’ social media accounts (and those of their families) for any publicly accessible information that might be compromising.

-These are, in fact, two of the main protections provided by ReputationDefender’s ExecutivePrivacy CS, our suite of online privacy services designed to keep your key personnel safe, both online and offline.
+These are, in fact, two of the main protections provided by ReputationDefender’s ExecutivePrivacy, our suite of online privacy services designed to keep your key personnel safe, both online and offline.
 In this era of executive spear-phishing, ExecutivePrivacy has further evolved into a front-line defense against corporate social engineering.

 Yet regardless of how you go about obscuring your executives’ personal information, online privacy protection has fast become an essential component to any successful cybersecurity strategy.
 To learn more about how to make your executives less appealing to social engineers, set up a consultation with one of our privacy experts.